openzipkin/brave/README.md

 ### 2.0.1-SNAPSHOT ###

-*  Done: Adapt ZipkinSpanCollector so it is able to reconnect in case of temporary network connectivity issues.
+*  Done: Adapt ZipkinSpanCollector so it is able to reconnect to Scribe / Zipkin Collector in case of temporary network connectivity issues.
-*  Todo: Adapt Flume ZipkinSpanCollectorSink so it is able to reconnect in case of temporary network connectivity issues.
+*  Done: Adapt Flume ZipkinSpanCollectorSink so it is able to reconnect to Zipkin Collector in case of temporary network connectivity issues.

 ### 2.0 ###